infinite-table/infinite-react/www/pages/docs/index.page.md

 ## Installation

+Installation could not be more straightforward - just one npm command:

 <TerminalBlock>
 npm i @infinite-table/infinite-react
 </TerminalBlock>

 ## ❤️ TypeScript

-It's fully typed and offers you great developer experience to help you get up and running quickly
+Infinite Table is fully typed and offers you a great developer experience, to help you get up and running quickly.

-> The TypeScript typings file is included in the npm package - you don't have to download an additional **@types** package.
+> The TypeScript typings file is included in the npm package - you don't have to download an additional **@types** package

 <HeroCards>